kaplans1/MusicEditor/README.txt

 More views can be created with code given by other group.
 Views created by our code have different string commands as well.
 Views can be generated as follows:

+Adapters created, to adapt the models and composite views.
+Some functionality abstracted to interface (ComboViewInterface).
+Some methods added to facilitate adapter- MusicNote can now convert one of our notes to one of their Playables.

 Our Views:
 "our-visual"
 "our-consol"